- Lakeland School

 When put together, it’s about making them productive adults with satisfying careers.

-Visit the WIsconsin Department of Public Instruction (DPI) website for more information on ACP or view the links for each School District in Walworth County at the Walworth County Public School Districts (PDF) page.
+Visit the WIsconsin Department of Public Instruction (DPI) website for more information on ACP or view the Academic and Career Planning pages for each School District in Walworth County at the Walworth County Public School Districts (PDF) page.